flyCouch/bicycleRollersGame/rollerDJ.md

 Finishing: As riders cross the finish line, the ESP32-CAM captures their reaction, while the DJ overlays their final stats (Average Speed, Rank, and Total Time).

+We could put all this stuff on some webpages too.